Introduction

 Credits

 nf-core/mhcquant was originally written by Leon Bichmann from the Kohlbacher Lab.
-The pipeline was re-written in Nextflow DSL2 and is primarily maintained by Marissa Dubbelaar and Jonas Scheid from Peptide-based Immunotherapy and Quantitative Biology Center in Tübingen.
+The pipeline was re-written in Nextflow DSL2 by Marissa Dubbelaar and was significantly improved by Jonas Scheid and Steffen Lemke from Peptide-based Immunotherapy and Quantitative Biology Center in Tübingen.

 Helpful contributors: